roytang/blog/content/post/2016/01/tales-of-zestiria/index.md

 Woo first time I completed a game's Steam achievements lol

+{{< photos completion >}}

 [2021-12-16] Added in some screenshots I'd uploaded before to Steam.
 I really enjoyed putting the sunglasses on everybody lol.
 Also, favorite character: Rose.

+{{< photos zestiria >}}

+[2026-08] Took some new screenshots so I can extract some stats from the game.
+Also updated the formatting of this post and added some more commentary.

+{{< photos 202608 >}}

+Steam says I have 470+ hrs of playtime in this game but the in-game total is only at 90+ hours, which is much more reasonable.

+Also, my save has a bunch of costumes of previous Tales antagonists, which is pretty sweet and I can appreciate them in 2026 more having played more of the games.
+When I played through this in 2016, it was only the 7th game of the series I had played.

+When browsing the menus I remembered just how super complicated the systems were in this game!
+This game's story had some problems but I remember the combat was fun with the linking to seraphim and all.